fluid-project/infusion-docs/src/documents/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-Invokers.md

         // referred to by name 'sayHello'
         sayHello: {
-            // Configures this invoker to use the console object "this": "console",
+            // Configures this invoker to use the console object
+            // The value of "this" should be a variable name
+            // referring to an existing object
+            //
+            // On the framework implentation side, the invoker uses
+            // Function.prototype.apply(), hence the use of "this"
+            // to refer to the object the function is intended to
+            // be called on (the "console" object in this case)
+            //
+            // see  [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/apply] for more about the "this" concept
+            // in Javascript
+            "this": "console",
             // Configures this invoker to use the log function of the console
             // object